kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

   - Your full name
   - Your location
   - A fun fact about you
-  - An image of gif that represents you
+  - An image or gif that represents you
 - Update your Discord profile with your first name and last initial e.g., "Labake A", "Sydney W"
 - Submit the onboarding checklist form -- you will not receive an invite to orientation if you don't submit this form